CleanMachine1/DollarSkip/README.md

 ## How this works

+DollarSkip makes a binary file called $, in return whenever the first word of a command is $ on its own, Linux see this as a application, since when installing, the $ file is moved to /usr/bin

+It can have side effects and if any occur, just run the uninstallation and tell me what went wrong!

 ## Side Note

 This project was a learning experience for me, since my C needs to improve!